kevinchannon/wite/README.md

 ## Installation
 Wite is header only, so you can do something as simple as downloading the code and copying the "wite" directory into your source tree.
 The preferred way to consume Wite is _via_ CMake's FetchContent.
 You can find an example project that does this in the [wite-cmake-example](https://github.com/kevinchannon/wite-cmake-example) repository

+## Macros
+Some of the features of Wite are tunable by the user at compilation time.
+For a list of the macros that you can define as command-line parameters to the compiler, see the Compiler Macros section at the end of this readme.

 # Collections
 ### `stack_vector`
 ```